Fall 2022

 Screening of Crazy Rich Asians Film and Talk Back: Apr.
 18, 2019

-The event was co-sponsored by the Office of Diversity and Inclusion, the Vietnamese Student Association, and the Cornette Library.
+The event was co-sponsored by the Office of Engaged Citizenship, the Vietnamese Student Association, and the Cornette Library.
 The talk back included panelists Rebekah Grome, Program Coordinator for Education on Demand; Dr. Mun Yee Kwan, Assistant Professor of Psychology; and Poh-Yin Pool, Director of Upward Bound Programs.

 Screening of Coco and Talk Back: Mar.
 7, 2019

-The event was co-sponsored by the Office of Diversity and Inclusion, the Hispanic Student Association, and Cornette Library.
+The event was co-sponsored by the Office of Engaged Citizenship, the Hispanic Student Association, and Cornette Library.
 The talk back included panelists Dr. Andrew Reynolds, Director of the Spanish Program; Dr. Yvette Castillo, Associate Professor of Education and Founder of WTAMU Day of the Dead Celebration of Life; and Dr. Elsa Diego-Medrano, Assistant Professor of Education.

 Screening of Black Panther Film and Talk Back: Feb.
 13, 2019

-The event was co-sponsored by the Office of Diversity and Inclusion, the Black Student Union, and Cornette Library.
-The talk back included panelists Angela Allen, Chief Officer of Diversity and Inclusion; Bryan Vizzini, Professor of History, on the history of the comic book in the 1960s and its adaptation to the screen; and Anne Medlock, Associate Professor of Theatre, on the costumes in the movie and how they relate to African fashions both historical and contemporary.
+The event was co-sponsored by the Office of Engaged Citizenship, the Black Student Union, and Cornette Library.
+The talk back included panelists Angela Allen, Director for Engaged Citizenship; Bryan Vizzini, Professor of History, on the history of the comic book in the 1960s and its adaptation to the screen; and Anne Medlock, Associate Professor of Theatre, on the costumes in the movie and how they relate to African fashions both historical and contemporary.

 Faces of Feminism Series, 2015 - Present